 A: It is expected that the project work will be carried out in Ireland.
-Any exceptions to this must be made clear at application stage and must be justified, noting that it is a requirement that the majority of the funded activity be undertaken in Ireland.
+Any exceptions to this must be made clear at application stage and must be justified.

 Q: Is it acceptable for companies based in Ireland that have DTIF WP activity on site in Ireland but wish to access company expertise located from sister research sites in Europe to deliver the programme successfully?